Inside Hale End - How Per Mertesacker has shaken up Arsenal's academy | Goal.com

 “We speak about physical health, but the mental part of it plays a huge part in that.
 How do we interact with each other, how do we keep that open forum alive, how do we develop our players, our coaches, our staff and raise their awareness about how we talk to each other?

-“So we do a lot of stuff that makes them more aware and hopefully more happy to live a more fulfilling life.”
+“So, we do a lot of stuff that makes them more aware and hopefully happier to live a more fulfilling life.”

 There is a strong history at Arsenal when it comes to producing their own.
 From the likes of Tony Adams, David Rocastle and Paul Merson, to Ashley Cole, Alex Iwobi and now Saka, Willock and Nelson, the list is endless.